microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0-beta/Update-MgUserOnlineMeetingRegistration.md

 # Update-MgUserOnlineMeetingRegistration

 ## SYNOPSIS
-Update the details of a meetingRegistration object assciated with an onlineMeeting on behalf of the organizer.
+Update the navigation property registration in users

 ## SYNTAX